 In 2013, Rodale Books published her first book for the public on integrative women’s health, The Natural Menopause Solution, and she has contributed to a variety of publications, including HuffPost and CNN.
 Dr. Ring has additionally published numerous opinion pieces on health, ethics and integrative medicine for public and professional audiences through her participation in The OpEd Project, Doximity Op-Med Fellowship and KevinMD.com.

 Dr. Ring resides in Chicago with her supportive husband Michael and two dogs Bongo and Scribble, and is exceptionally proud of her college-aged sons Joshua and Matthew.

-- Has not previously received the award.
+- not a previous recipient of the award.

 Past Award Recipients